 How it All Began

 Vintage House was founded in 1977 by a small group of committed Sonoma citizens led by Jerry Casson, recently retired assistant director of Sonoma County’s Social Services Department.
-Jerry, along with other community leaders that she pulled together, saw growing need for a local organization providing programs and services for seniors, a need not addressed by either the city or county of Sonoma.
+Jerry, along with other community leaders, saw a growing need for a local organization providing programs and services for seniors, a need not addressed by either the city or county of Sonoma.

 Jerry, who volunteered as our first Executive Director, is considered the founder of Vintage House.
 Early Vintage House programs were offered in shared space at the First Congregational Church.